Michigan closes legislative buildings due to ‘credible threats of violence’ ahead of electoral college vote

 State Rep. Darrin Camilleri (D) wrote on Twitter that he was “thankful for the courage of our electors who will be exercising their democratic duty and selecting our next President.”

-Meanwhile, State Rep. Donna Lasinski (D) pointed fingers across the aisle.
+Meanwhile, state Rep. Donna Lasinski (D) pointed fingers across the aisle.

-“The meeting of the Electoral College should be a celebration of our democracy but instead has now become a target for threats, intimidation and violence,” said Lasinski, who is set to become the Democratic minority leader in her chamber.
+“The meeting of the Electoral College should be a celebration of our democracy but instead has now become a target for threats, intimidation and violence,” wrote Lasinski, who is set to become the Democratic minority leader in her chamber.
 “It is a sad fact that the shameful actions by certain Republicans to smear our democratic institutions and deny the clear will of the voters has undeniably created this dangerous, hostile atmosphere.”

-At times, armed crowds at the demonstrations in Lansing in April and May demanded to be allowed into the legislative chambers, forcing the capitol to shut down.
-Several events were attended by the six members of extremist groups who have since been charged in a plot to “snatch” Whitmer and put her on “trial” for ordering coronavirus restrictions, a Post investigation found.
+At times, armed crowds at the demonstrations in Lansing in April and May demanded to be allowed into the legislative chambers, forcing the Capitol to shut down.
+Several events were attended by the six members of extremist groups who have since been charged in an alleged plot to “snatch” Whitmer and put her on “trial” for ordering coronavirus restrictions, a Post investigation found.

-The latest shutdown felt like another in a long line of threats to some lawmakers.
+The latest closure felt like another in a long line of threats to some lawmakers.
 State Rep. Laurie Pohutsky (D) wrote, “Another day, another alert that the Capitol is being shut down out of concern for everyone’s safety.”

-Omar Sofradzija in Lansing, Mich. and Tom Hamburger contributed to this report.
+Omar Sofradzija in Lansing, Mich., and Tom Hamburger contributed to this report.